Mayfield, Staffordshire: Local customs

 Every summer Mayfield continues the well dressing tradition where wells and springs are decorated with tableaux created by pressing flower petals into clay.
 The first Well Dressing festival in Mayfield was held in 1896.

 The preparation of the boards takes several days.
 Clay is spread over the wet boards then the outline of the design pricked out with coffee beans.
 "Petalling" follows and finally the boards are erected by the wells.
 The wells are blessed by local clergy (Church of England, Catholic and Methodist) and remain for a week for people to view.

 Local groups

 There is a thriving scout group that opened in 2015.
 The group takes children from the Village and surrounding areas and is run by volunteers.
-The group scout leader is Katy Lewis.

 Mayfield Panthers is the football club and caters for all ages through both Summer and Winter Leagues.

 Mayfield Heritage Group aims to promote and protect heritage and history in and around Mayfield.

 The Mayfield Memorial Hall is a charity providing a venue and fundraising events for Mayfield, Ashbourne and surrounding area.

 Mayfield Recreational Association (the MRA) provide outdoor and sporting facilities for children, young people and adults in and around Mayfield.
 They offer a football field, multi-use games area, bowling green, playground and pavilion.

 MARNA is a community group formed in 2019 to improve facilities in Mayfield and put on events for children and older people.

 Senior Social is a club for the over-sixties in the village.